learningleopards/keywordspotting/report.md

 ## 8.0 Discussion

 Microphone is required to receive the real-time audio data.
 The INMP441 is a high-performance, low power, digital output, omnidirectional MEMS microphone with a bottom port.
 Figure 19 shows the physical connection between INMP441 microphone and Nucleo-F446RE board.
 Table 1 tabulated the name and function of the pins respectively.
 The coding can print out the serial output in Putty.
 However, the microphone is not detecting the sound fine to detect the real-time audio where the output in the serial port is always static.
 The most valuable experience obtained throughout this project, is the learning of stm32 microcontroller related knowledge, AI through edge impulse implementation and the co-operation of each team member to handle various issues faced.
 Figure 20 shows the snippet physical implementation on the application of environmental sound classifier using Nucleo-F446RE.
 The coding as shown in Coding 2 can print out the serial output in Putty.
-However, the microphone is not working fine to detect the real-time audio where the output in the serial port is always static.

 <img width="288" alt="image" src="https://user-images.githubusercontent.com/92903308/218306830-87f12c0c-525e-4ba8-b03d-60b1e4a98b0b.png">